jbesomi/texthero/website/docs/getting-started-herotypes.md

        one         Sparse[int64, 0]
        two         Sparse[int64, 0]
 ```
 That's precisely the reason we use this: Pandas internally does not store the zeros we get when e.g. calculating `hero.count`; so we don't see that the word "two" has zero occurrences in the first sentence, it's not stored.
-This is a massive advantage when dealing with *big data*: In a _DocumentTermDF_, we only store the data that's relevant for each document to save lots and lots of time and space!
+This is a massive advantage when dealing with *big data*: In a _DataFrame_, we only store the data that's relevant for each document to save lots and lots of time and space!

 Let's look at an example with some more data.
 ```python